Anna-Fenzl/42-minishell/README.md

 ## Description
 **run _`make`_**

-Before running make make sure that you have readline library installed and found by the Makefile.
+Before running minishell make sure that you have readline library installed and found by the Makefile.
 The program will be executed as follows:

 __`./minishell`__